B2B Social Media Podcast – Episode 8 Should organizations discipline employees for noncompliance with their social media policies?

 But accordingly to the National Labor Relations Board, a federal government agency, that may be unconstitutional.
 Should you update your corporate social media policy as a result.
 Listen to find out.

 Social networking isn’t just for internal communications anymore.
-Next up, we discuss the pros and cons of private social networks behind the firewall to increase productivity inside the work place, Salesforce.com’s Chatter customer survey and other internal social networking platforms.
+Next up, we discuss the pros and cons of private internal social networks behind the firewall to increase productivity inside the work place, Salesforce.com’s Chatter customer survey and other internal social networking platforms.

-Is it time for B2B marketers to put a mobile marketing strategy in place?
+Is it time for B2B marketers to put a mobile search marketing strategy in place?
 You’ve heard that the marketing wars of tomorrow will be fought on the small screen.

 Smart phone usage and mobile search continue to grow, with analysts predicting nearly 3.5 billion mobile searches per month by next year.